benconda/collection/README.md

 iterator_to_array($collection);
 ```
 Be careful, by design we accept anything as a key, array restrict keys to `int|string` type, so it can fail depending on your Collection TKey.
-To overcome this, you can use the `Reindex` operation, this operation will reindex the iterator so the keys will be array compatible.
+To overcome this, you can use the `Reindex` modifier, this modifier will reindex the iterator so the keys will be array compatible.
 Note that in case of assoc array you will lose all the keys.

-# Operations
+# Modifiers

-There is some operations shipped with this library
+Collection iteration will be altered using modifiers, which allow you to shape and transform data in a memory friendly way.

+Some modifiers require some memory buffering, and are split in another namespace called BufferModifier.
+This is the case for example with `BenConda\Collection\BufferModifier\Reverse`, in order to reverse, the whole collection need to be loaded in memory.

+So keep in mind, BufferModifier namespace = will consume memory depending on the size of the iterable.

 ## Join
-This operation allow you to join a Collection with another Collection, using a match callback.
+This modifier allow you to join a Collection with another Collection, using a match callback.

 You can see that like a SQL join but with 2 Collections.